Logo Amsterdam University of Applied Sciences - link to home page

 Sport Studies minors

-• Sport Development: addresses social challenges through sport in a national and international context.
-The minor focuses on inclusion, empowering people and building communities through sustainable sport programmes.
+• Sport Development: explore how sport can address social challenges and how sport can develop.
+You will learn about inclusion, empowerment, and building communities through sustainable sport programmes.

-• High Performance Sport: focuses on management aspects within the world of High Performance Sport.
-You will gain an understanding of how (inter)national sport federations and commercial organisations are governed and managed, and gain insight into the lives of elite athletes.
+• High Performance Sport: gain insight into how (inter)national sport federations, elite athletes and commercial organisations are governed and managed, while also exploring the lives of elite athletes.

 • Sport Commerce: focuses on the dynamic industry of global sporting goods.
 You will learn about e-retail, management theory, digital marketing, and merchandising.
 You will visit and work with international brands.

-In the second semester of year 3, you will explore business-related subjects linked to the themes of Entrepreneurship, Research and Strategy.
+In the second semester of year 3, you will explore business-related subjects linked to the themes of Entrepreneurship and Strategy.
+You choose a personal coach who guides you through the final phase of your studies, while you complete a professional (sport) specialisation.

 You will learn how to come up with creative ideas, solve problems, turn concepts into real products and pitch them to investors.
 You will gain hands-on experience, test your ideas with your target group, and end the quarter with an investor presentation.
 You will also attend classes in qualitative research.

-In the final quarter of year 3, the focus is on Strategy.
+In the final quarter of year 3, the focus is on the Strategy theme.
 You will study subjects such as strategic management, leadership and culture, marketing, information and finance, public sport policy, law and regulations, and human resources.
 This quarter ends with a strategic project week.

 Entrepreneurship and Research